Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 1-2min.

-Emphasize on appearance and readiness for the lesson; perform complex exercises strictly at the command of the teacher, observe the interval when performing exercises.
+Pay attention to appearance and readiness for the lesson; perform complex exercises strictly on the teacher’s command, observe the interval when performing exercises.

 Drill exercises on the spot: turns right, left, around.

-Monitor the correct execution of turns, rearrangements and posture.
+Monitor the correct execution of turns, lane changes and posture.

 Walking:

-- on toes, hands to the sides (put your hands to the sides, march on your toes), (no task)
+- on your toes, arms to the sides (put your arms to the sides, march on your toes), (no task)

-- walking on heels (put your hands behind your head, march on your heels!) (no task)
+- walking on heels (put your hands behind your head, on your heels - march!) (no task)

-- heel to toe lifts (put your hands on your belt, roll from heel to toe - march!) (no task)
+- heel-to-toe roll-ups (put your hands on your belt, roll from heel to toe - march!) (no task)

 10-15 sec.